PolishChowChow/sing-up-form/README.md

-# sing-up-form
+# About
-In this project i created simple sing up form.
-I hope you enjoy it.
+This project presents simple html for with javascript validation applied to it.